apache/felix-dev/webconsole/README.md

 To enhance the security of the Web Console you are strongly encouraged to change at least the `password` for the admin user.

-As of Web Console 3.1.0 this simple user setup can be extended by providing link:[Web Console Security Provider](https://felix.apache.org/subprojects/apache-felix-web-console/web-console-security-provider).
+This simple user setup can and should be extended by providing a [Web Console Security Provider](EXTENSIONS.md).
 See that page for more information.

 ## Extending the Web Console

-The Web Console can be extended by registering an OSGi service for the interface `jakarta.servlet.Servlet` with the service property `felix.webconsole.label` set to the label (last segment in the URL) of the page and `felix.webconsole.title` set to the display title of the plugin.
-The respective service is called a Web Console Plugin or a plugin for short.
+The Web Console can be extended by registering an OSGi service for the interface `jakarta.servlet.Servlet`.

-Please refer to [Extending the Apache Felix Web Console](https://felix.apache.org/subprojects/apache-felix-web-console/extending-the-apache-felix-web-console) for full documentation on extending the Web Console.
+Please refer to [Extending the Apache Felix Web Console](EXTENSIONS.md) for full documentation on extending the Web Console.

 ## RESTful API

 While the Web Console does not have a full featured and documented REST-ful API, most plugins try to follow REST approaches.
 For example the bundles plugin is able to send information on all bundles or a single bundle.

-An attempt is made to document the current state of REST-like APIs at link [Web Console RESTful API](https://felix.apache.org/subprojects/apache-felix-web-console/web-console-restful-api).
+An attempt is made to document the current state of REST-like APIs at link [Web Console RESTful API](RESTAPI.md).

 ## Issues